Wookai/paper-tips-and-tricks/README.md

 ## Typesetting your paper

 We list below recommendations related to typesetting your paper.
-Some tips are spectific to LaTeX, but others apply regardless of what you are using.
+Some tips are specific to LaTeX, but others apply regardless of what you are using.

-### Capiatlization
+### Capitalization

 We will refer below to two types of capitalization:
 * sentence format : The title of the nice book